atdyck/ACKS-HFH/Chapter02.md

 9. Give your character a name, and create a description of what your character looks like, his personality, and maybe even a brief note about the character's background.
 Then choose an appropriate Alignment for your character.
 Your Judge will have information on the setting of your character's world that can be helpful in naming your new character and developing his background.

+### Creating Characters with Templates (Recommended)

+To speed up the character creation process, a player may opt to roll for a character's proficiencies and equipment using a template.
+To create a character this way, follow the above instruction through step 6, then follow the instructions below.

+7. Find the appropriate template table for your character’s class in Chapter XX, Character Class Templates.
+With the Judge’s permission, choose a template appropriate to the campaign.
+Otherwise, roll 3d6 on the table to determine your character’s starting template.
+Note down your character’s starting proficiencies from the table.
+All characters always begin with the Adventuring proficiency in addition to those listed.
+Apply any modifiers to your ability scores, hit points, attack throws, or saving throws from proficiencies.
+If you have chosen to play a magic-user, note down the starting ceremonies or spells from your template.

+8. Write your character’s starting equipment and gold pieces as listed for your template.
+You do not roll for starting wealth when using a template.
+Since you now know what armor your character is wearing, note your Armor Class (AC) on the character sheet based on the type of armor you choose.
+Calculate your character’s encumbrance based on how much weight he is carrying.

+9. Give your character a name, and create a description of what your character looks like, his personality, and maybe even a brief note about the character’s background.
+Then choose an appropriate Alignment for your character.
+Your Judge will have information on the setting of your character’s world that can be helpful in naming your new character and developing his background.

 ### Generating Multiple Characters (Optional)

 As an optional rule, at the start of play, each player generates five characters and select one primary and two back-up characters.
 The remaining two characters are given to the Judge to use as NPCs to populate the campaign setting.
 If the primary and back-ups are all killed, the player generates five additional characters, again picking three and giving the Judge two.
 This ensures that the player always has a variety of characters to choose from to find one he likes, and gives the Judge some additional NPCs to populate the world.